rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 18th Step
+The 19th Step
 -------------

-In this step a basic experimental (UDP only) TCP/IP network stack is added and used to set the system time from an Internet time (NTP) server in *sample/18-ntptime*.
-You can also ping your Raspberry Pi from another computer on your local Ethernet.
+In this step a cooperative non-preemtive scheduler is added to the new library *lib/sched/libsched.a* and demonstrated in a task sample in *sample/19-tasks*.
 See the *README* file in this directory for details.
+The scheduler is intended to ease network programming in the future.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-17 the following features were introduced:
+In Step 1-18 the following features were introduced:

 * C++ build environment
 * Simple delay functionality